Painesville City Local Schools

 Guideline #2

-Grades are primarily determined by summative assessments/tasks (at least 85%).
+Grades are primarily determined by summative assessments/tasks.

 Guideline #3